ricardoboss/STEP/README.md

 print("Goodbye", EOL)
 ```

-# FAQ

 ## What is this?

-A programming language.
+This repository contains an interpreter and command line interface for the STEP programming language.

+## What is STEP?

+STEP is a programming language designed to be simple and easy to learn.
+Is is a statically typed language with a C-like syntax.

 ## Why is this?

-I want to learn how to create a programming language.
+The main reason this exists is because I want to learn about programming languages and how they are designed.
+Another reason was my desire to create a language that can be taught to people who have never programmed before.

 ## What does it do better than other languages?

-Nothing.
-It's probably worse than existing ones too.

-## What can it do?

-At the moment, not much.
-Although it is Turing complete, meaning you _could_ do anything with it.
+It uses very little keywords and not many symbols, so new programmers can focus on the important stuff.
+Like many other languages, it also uses C-like syntax, which is very common and prepares new programmers for other,
+more advanced languages.

-## Can I use it?
+## How can I learn it?

-Sure.
-But you should probably use a real programming language, designed by people who know what they do.

-## Is it fast?

-No.
+Take a look at the [`STEP/Examples`](./STEP/Examples) folder.
+It contains a few examples of STEP code, which you can run using the interpreter.

 ## Can I contribute?

-Sure, open a PR with your feature and tests.
+Sure, open a PR with your feature and corresponding tests.
-If its something I want to develop myself however, I might not merge it.
+If it's something I want to develop myself however, I might not merge it.
 This is because, well, I want to learn it myself.

-## Why is this open source?

-Why should it be private?

 ## Are you going to maintain it?

-Probably not.
-Its just a small project to learn about programming languages.
+It's just a small project to learn about programming languages.
+If there are bugs, I'll try to fix them, but I'm not promising new features or anything like that.

 # License (MIT)